de-grote/aoc2023/readme.md

 * day 9: I loved how many iterator methods I could use today, if there were just a little more I wouldn't even need the while loop.

+* day 10: A [friend of mine](https://github.com/MauritsWilke/AdventOfCode) and I went completely crazy on part 2 today, must fun so far.

 ---

 Thanks for reading!